Garfyyy/quantifying-retraction-harm/README.md

 ## Repo Contents

 **quantification.** This directory contains the code for quantifying the harm caused by retracted research.
+[Code Usage](https://github.com/Garfyyy/quantifying-retraction-harm/tree/master/quantification)

 **analysis.** This directory contains the analysis and visualization code for processing the research data in this paper.
+[Code Usage](https://github.com/Garfyyy/quantifying-retraction-harm/tree/master/analysis)

 **data.** Final statistical results and processed datasets used in the paper.
 For methodology details, see "Statistics" in supplementary materials.